MichaelCode1/Hohmann-Transfer-LEO-to-GEO-/README.md

 - 4. Starship orbit transfer (with plot)
 - 5. Starship orbit transfer (with plot of full ellipse)

 Note: this project was built in Google Colab.
 If using local machine ensure the proper libraries are downloaded.
+My notes contain some of my work figuring out this project and the theory.